Marlrus/ssr-hooks-and-components/docs/hooks/useSSRMultistep.md

 # useSSRMultistep

 This hook bootstraps with **useResizeDetector** and allows for the creation of multi step/page forms or content while leveraging the benefits of SSR/ISA/SSG.
 The multi-step works like a film camera where you have a window and a strip of film.
-The frames creates the strip, the strip is shown by the window depending on the selected frame.
+The frames create the strip, the strip is shown by the window depending on the selected frame.

 Window > Strip > Frame

 The window can be resized dynamically, the width value is used to set the width value of each frame which enlarges the strip.
 Once a frame is triggered/moved, the strip is moved to accomodate the frame that should be displayed.
 Each frame has a preset opacity animation which is set to 0 and transitioned to 1 if the frame is selected.
-The content uses the **visiblity** property to move between visible and hidden which disables tab interaction and undesired DOM interaction.
+The content uses the **visibility** property to disables tab interaction and undesired DOM interaction.

 Crawlers indexing your page will be able to read the entirety of your content and the behaviour when users interact with the page emulates the behaviour of a CSR app.